-Sam is a registered yoga instructor (200-hour) through the Yoga Alliance and is certified in first aid and CPR.
+Sam is a registered yoga instructor (200-hour) through the Yoga Alliance.
 She also holds a Master’s degree in International Administration from the University of Miami.

 Although Sam was born in a small Ohio town, she aspired to explore the world at an early age.
-At 18, Sam moved to Tampa, Florida to pursue her studies in international business at the University of Tampa.
-She later moved to Miami and earned an M.A. in International Administration from the University of Miami.
+An adventurer at heart, moved to Miami in 2007 and earned an M.A. in International Administration from the University of Miami.
 During her master’s program, Sam studied international law in Prague, Czech Republic.
-She was later employed by the same institution to contribute to the development of a new study abroad program for undergraduate students with a focus on 20th century European history and the Holocaust.
+She was employed by the same institution to contribute to the development of a new study abroad program with a focus on 20th century European history and the Holocaust.
 For over four years, she coordinated the program and led more than 25 educational trips to Poland, Germany, Hungary, Austria, and Turkey.
 Sam’s devotion to humanitarian efforts, fostered by the many trips she led to historical sites and concentration camps throughout Eastern Europe, inspired her to attend a human rights program in Rwanda in 2012.

 After living in Prague for five years, Sam relocated to southern Africa.
 She spent three months in South Africa and Namibia experiencing new cultures, camping in the desert, and photographing wildlife.
 She ultimately made her way back to Rwanda to work at the Agahozo-Shalom Youth Village (ASYV).
 ASYV a residential community home to 500 youth orphaned during and after the 1994 Genocide against the Tutsi.
 The Village is a place of hope, where “tears are dried” (Kinyarwanda “agahozo”) and students can live in peace (Hebrew “shalom”).
 Sam lived and worked on-site in the development department, managing partner and donor relations and organizing VIP tours and events.
 Her greatest role was being a mentor or “cousin” to 16 teenage girls on a daily basis.
 Sam spent one year in Rwanda and returned to Florida in November 2014.